Method on @sym: laplace (f, t, s)

 z - 1

 If not specified by t, the independent variable is chosen by looking for a symbol named t.
-If no such symbol is found, see ‘@sym/symvar’ is used, which choses a variable close to x:
+If no such symbol is found, see ‘@sym/symvar’ is used, which chooses a variable close to x:

 syms a y